 - For a non-specific reference, the latest version applies.
 In the case of a reference to a 3GPP document (including a GSM document), a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

-.
+[yy] 3GPP TS 23.203: "Policy and charging control architecture".

+[zz] 3GPP TS 23.503: "Policy and charging control framework for the 5G System (5GS); Stage 2".